 Exhaust system.

 Over the course of the three day enforcement, International Road Check 2015 placed 107,884, or 22.3 percent, of the vehicles and drivers inspected out of service.
-In simpler terms, more than one out of every five commercial vehicle were pulled off to the side of the road due to driver or vehicle safety violations.
+In simpler terms, more than one out of every five commercial vehicleswere pulled off to the side of the road due to driver or vehicle safety violations.
 On average, our jurisdiction sees about 120 commercial vehicles per day.
 If we had the capability to perform a safety inspection on each one of these vehicle, we would take 24 unsafe vehicles off of the road every day.

 Washington Crash Study